mooniak/lankasymbols/README.md

 ## LankaSymbols
-LankaSymbols is a free and open source project maintained by [Textual](http://textual.works) with the support form the community.
+LankaSymbols is a free and open source project maintained by Mooniak with the support form the community.
 See [CONTRIBUTORS](https://github.com/akurufoundry/lankasymbols/blob/master/CONTRIBUTORS.md)

 ### How to use on desktop
 - Download the [fonts](http://textual.works/downloads/lankasymbols)